Mathieu-Desrochers/Sample-Http-Application/README.md

 We can see that the benefits of not making the CPUs wait are twofold.

-First, they can start more concurrent IO requests, which reduces the time required to perform the complete set of database operations.
+First, they can issue more concurrent IO requests, which reduces the time required to perform the complete set of database operations.
 Second, they are able to execute other lines of code, which augments the CPU utilization and makes better use of the available hardware.